anton-jeran/L2S/README.md

 pip3 install IPython
 pip3 install pydub
 ```
-Please note that, in the above requirements we intalled and tested on cupy library and torch-geometric library compbatible with CUDAv10.2.
-For different CUDA version, you can find the appropiate installation commands here.
+Please note that, in the above requirements we installed and tested on cupy library and torch-geometric library compatible with CUDAv10.2.
+For different CUDA versions, you can find the appropriate installation commands here.

 ```
 1) https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html